MakieOrg/Makie.jl/docs/src_generation/src-colors.md

 `Makie` has support for you to color your plots however you want to.
 You can manipulate the color of a plot by using the `color` keyword, and change the colormap by using the `colormap` keyword.

-## Colors

-For line plots, you can provide a single color or symbol that will color the entire line;
-or, you can provide an array of values that map to colors using a colormap.
+For line plots, you can provide a single color or symbol that will color the entire line, or you can provide an array of values that map to colors using a colormap.

 Any color symbol supported by [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) is supported, check out their page on [named colors](https://juliagraphics.github.io/Colors.jl/latest/namedcolors.html) to see what you can get away with!
 You can also pass RGB or RGBA values.